sean-howard-msft/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+_Here are a few of my favorite things..._
+- The beach
+- Cycling
+- Hiking